rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 ---
 # The Next steps

+ - 📲 Testing shows .2s lag time to send and update the UI
- - ⌚️ Access to the Accelerometer would be lovely
+ - ⌚️ Access to the gyroscope would be lovely
  - ⌚️ Handling the watch reachability when the screen turns off
  - ⌚️ Putting together an actual UI with element selection/switching
+ - ⌚️ 📱 Putting the watch together with the phone gyro to make entirely new gesture language
  - 🚀 DeckRocket  (https://github.com/jpsim/DeckRocket)

+^ - I can send faster than .2s

 ---